 As long as the internet stays around, digital currency and NFTs will always be here.
 That makes it a worthwhile investment to consider as you look at your digital real estate options.

 Start flipping domains

 Like flipping a house, flipping a domain means you buy an internet domain name for cheap (or even free, if possible), then turn around and sell it for a profit.
 You can buy domains from people who are done with them, or you can keep an eye out for domains that expire when their previous owners do not renew their registrations.

 No matter what form of digital real estate you choose to generate income, make sure you invest in advertisements.
 Advertisements are like online billboards.
 With almost any product or lifestyle you are trying to sell, you can find related brands to sponsor you on your online space.
 You can even create your own brand and advertise on other websites, blogs, social media pages, etc.

 How does digital real estate work in the metaverse?

 While Facebook’s Metaverse is a specific product, the actual metaverse is a very different thing.
 The metaverse is an alternate reality in the digital space.
 People can access the metaverse platform on any device that is enabled for virtual or augmented reality.
 Once in the metaverse, people can simulate real-world experiences such as working, playing, interacting with each other, and building their own digital identity.

 You can buy and sell metaverse real estate.

 Recall that we said you can work in the metaverse.
 One of the ways you can earn money is by buying and selling digital real estate assets!
 The metaverse is a virtual land with virtual plots where digital identities can meet, interact, and “live” when they are in the metaverse.
-As the metaverse becomes more popular, these pieces of digital property will become more valuable.
+As the metaverse becomes more popular, these pieces of digital property can become more valuable.

 Interested in learning more about the metaverse?
 Read about the 4 legal concerns you should be aware of.